McKinley School (Columbus, Indiana)

-The McKinley School, also known as North Side School, is a historic school building located at Seventeenth St. and Home Ave., in Columbus, Indiana.
+The McKinley School, also known as North Side School, is a historic school building located at Seventeenth St. and Home Ave., in Columbus, Indiana, US.
 It was designed by architect Charles Franklin Sparrell and built in 1892.
 It is a 2 1/2 - story, five-bay, Richardsonian Romanesque style red brick building with a limestone base and hipped roof.
 It measures 73 feet wide and 38 feet deep.
 An additional structure was erected in 1942, and measures approximately 127 feet wide and 38 feet deep.

 It was listed on the National Register of Historic Places in 1988.